 For the past two years we have been raising awareness of global education issues through our annual Share a Pencil Day.

 A fun and interactive way for schools, teachers and pupils to explore the reasons why millions of children globally are still missing out on an education, and why that matters.
-In 2018 more than 80,000 children signed up to take part in the day, more than 400 schools.
+In 2018 more than 80,000 children from more than 400 schools signed up to take part in the day.

 Completely free to participate, Share a Pencil Day is part of the World’s Largest Lesson, introducing the Sustainable Development Goals to children and young people everywhere and uniting them in action.
 Share a Pencil Day highlights Goal #4: Ensuring inclusive & equitable quality education & promote lifelong learning opportunities for ALL.